Khananite/Marketplace/README.md

 ### Additional methods:

-I also have additional methods, like a method for returning the items for sale array, which will be displayed on the front end, and mappings can't be returned in solidity.
+I will also have additional methods, like a method for returning the "items for sale" array, which will be displayed on the front end, and mappings can't be returned in solidity.

 ## Front end:

-The user will be presented with 2 boxes.
-One for buy and one for sell.
-But outside the boxes will be a dropdown menu to display the current items for sale.
+The front end will be pretty basic.
+I will have a button to allow users to connect to metamask, and once connected, display their current address.

-Since this is a basic implementation, on the front end, whether it's the buy or sell box, I'll have the user enter their name, item name, and the price and a button ("Buy", "Sell")
+I will also use a dropdown to display the current items for sale.
+Dropdowns are simple structures, and takes care of the basic need of displaying the items.

 -----Tests: